hashicorp-education/learn-consul-cts/self-managed/RUNBOOK.md

 2023-08-09T14:43:25.016Z [INFO]  ctrl: start task monitoring
 ```

 This output means that the CTS deployment has ran successfully.
+Leave the CTS process running and open another terminal session on your local machine.

 Verify that the EC2 jumphost instance with the related tag is currently running: